Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

     kubectl get service nginxinternal
     ```

 1. In the Bash session within the Cloud Shell pane, review the output.
 The External-IP is, in this case, a private IP address.
-If it is in a **Pending** state then try to run the previous command again.
+If it is in a **Pending** state, then try to run the previous command again.

     >**Note**: Record this IP address.
 You will need it in the next task.

     >**Note**: To access the internal service endpoint, you will connect interactively to one of the pods running in the cluster.

-    >**Note**: Alternatively you could use the CLUSTER-IP address.
+    >**Note**: Alternatively, you could use the CLUSTER-IP address.

-## Task 8: Verify the you can access an internal AKS-hosted service
+## Task 8: Verify you can access an internal AKS-hosted service

 In this task, you will use one of the pods running on the AKS cluster to access the internal service.